KENJI-JIN/PaDiM-Anomaly-Detection-Localization-master/README.md

 * matplotlib

 ## Usage
-To test PaDiM on MVTec AD datasets, just type the following code on the command line `python main.py`
+To test PaDiM on MVTec AD datasets, just type the following code on the command line
+`python main.py`

 ## Datasets
 MVTec AD datasets : Download from [MVTec website](https://www.mvtec.com/company/research/datasets/mvtec-ad/)
+Unzip the filea and rename the folder name to `mvtec_anomaly_detection`.
+Move the folder to `datasets/mvtec_anomaly_detection`.

 ## Results
 ### Implementation results on MVTec